Ford plans to close engine plant in Michigan as part of UAW deal

 The 600 hourly workers at the plant will be offered jobs at a nearby transmission plant or buyouts, a source said.
 The UAW said Wednesday the Ford deal “secured over $6 billion in major product investments in American facilities, creating and retaining over 8,500 jobs for our communities.”

 Ford is not immediately closing the plant but will close it at a future date under the UAW agreement.
+Ford and the UAW declined to comment.

+In contrast to Ford, General Motors Co endured a 40-day-strike by its U.S. hourly workforce that cost it about $3 billion before winning approval for a new labor deal earlier this month.

+Detailed terms of the Ford deal were not released, but they are expected to echo those agreed to with GM, as the union typically uses the first deal as a pattern for those that follow.